openedx/edx-platform/docs/en_us/platform_api/source/shared/courses_response_values.rst

 Parent: ``results``

+A list of course runs for each course.

 * course
 * key (string): The unique identifier for the course.
 * title (string): The title of the course.